 The Android Open Source Project (AOSP) uses a few open source initiative approved open source licenses for our software.

-All individual contributors (those making contributions only on their own behalf) of ideas, code, or documentation to AOSP will be required to complete, sign, and submit an Individual Contributor License Agreement.
+All individual contributors (those making contributions only on their own behalf) of ideas, code, or documentation to AOSP are required to complete, sign, and submit an Individual Contributor License Agreement.
 The agreement can be executed online through the code review tool.
-The agreement clearly defines the terms under which intellectual property has been contributed to AOSP.
-This license is for your protection as a contributor as well as the protection of the project; it does not change your rights to use your own contributions for any other purpose.
+The agreement clearly defines the terms for contributing intellectual property to AOSP.
+This license is for your protection as a contributor as well as the protection of the project; it doesn't change your rights to use your own contributions for any other purpose.

 Why Apache Software License?

-- LGPL (in simplified terms) requires either: shipping of source to the application; a written offer for source; or linking the LGPL-ed library dynamically and allowing users to manually upgrade or replace the library.
-Since Android software is typically shipped in the form of a static system image, complying with these requirements restricts OEMs' designs.
+- In simplified terms, LGPL requires shipping of source to the application; a written offer for source; or linking the LGPL-ed library dynamically and allowing users to manually upgrade or replace the library.
+Android software is typically shipped as a static system image, so complying with these requirements restricts device manufacturer designs.
 For instance, it's difficult for a user to replace a library on read-only flash storage.

-- LGPL requires allowance of customer modification and reverse engineering for debugging those modifications.
-Most device makers do not want to have to be bound by these terms.
-So to minimize the burden on these companies, we minimize usage of LGPL software in userspace.
+- LGPL requires the allowance of customer modification and reverse engineering for debugging those modifications.
+Most device makers don't want to be bound by these terms.

-- Historically, LGPL libraries have been the source of a large number of compliance problems for downstream device makers and application developers.
-Educating engineers on these issues is difficult and slow-going, unfortunately.
-It's critical to Android's success that it be as easy as possible for device makers to comply with the licenses.
-Given the difficulties with complying with LGPL in the past, it is most prudent to simply not use LGPL libraries if we can avoid it.
+- Historically, LGPL libraries have been the source of many compliance problems for downstream device makers and application developers.
+Educating engineers on these issues is difficult and time consuming.
+It's critical to Android's success that device makers can easily comply with the licenses.

-The issues discussed above are our reasons for preferring ASL2.0 for our own code.
+The issues discussed above are our reasons for preferring Apache 2.0 for our code.
 They aren't criticisms of LGPL or other licenses.
-We are passionate about this topic, even to the point where we've gone out of our way to make sure as much code as possible is ASL2.0 licensed.
-However, we love all free and open source licenses, and respect others' opinions and preferences.
-We've simply decided ASL2.0 is the right license for our goals.
+We appreciate all free and open source licenses, and respect others' license preferences.
+We've simply decided that Apache 2.0 is right for our goals.